Documentation

 mkdir -p influxdb_py_client && cd influxdb_py_client

 2. Setup your Python virtual environment.
-Inside of your module directory:
+Inside of your module directory, enter the following command:

 python -m venv envs/virtual-env